 Relationship types can have descriptive attributes like entity sets

-Relationships tend to be verbs or verb phrases; attributes of relationships are again nouns
+Relationships tend to be verbs or verb phrases; attributes of relationships are again nouns, or prepositional phrases

 [Drawing tips: relationship diamonds should connect off the left and right points; Dia can label those points with cardinality; use Manhattan connecting line (horizontal/vertical zigzag)]

-The role of a relationship type names one of the related entities.
-The name of the entity is usually the role name.
+The role of a relationship type may additionally names the purpose of the entity in the relationship.
+Commonly the name of the entity serves asthe role name.

 e.g., "John" is value of Student role, "CS" value of Department role of MajorsIn relationship type